xiaoyulyu999/readdoc/source/books/AI/Cpp_ML/chapter3.rst

      sampler=optuna.samplers.GridSampler(search_space),
    )

+   study.optimize(objective)

-For the sampler object, we used GridSampler, because we want to implement the grid search approach, and we initialized it with our search space
+For the sampler object, we used GridSampler, because we want to implement the grid search approach, and we initialized it with our search space.